Port Repair and Operation (Joint Port Opening)

 Power, Lighting and Shelters

 The MoD has a well-established relationship with Rubb UK, fabric building specialists.
-Rubb produce a number of different products for port warehousing and their specialist military range, the EFASS (Expeditionary Forces Aircraft Shelter System).
-EFASS can be used for storage, as a hangar for aircraft or temperature controlled maintenance space.
+Rubb produces a number of different products for port warehousing and their specialist military range, the EFASS (Expeditionary Forces Aircraft Shelter System).
+EFASS can be used for storage, as a hangar for aircraft or temperature-controlled maintenance space.
 It is available in 11.1m, 20.4m and 25 m spans with typical lengths up to 100m.

 Power, heating and cooling options are available, as are a range of doors, double skin fabrics and other ancillaries.
 They are quick to erect, with a 25m x 100m shelter built in 13 days, and not overly expensive.